 |(d) Total R & D expenditure as a percentage of || |

 |Technology absorption adaption and innovation || |

 |2.
 Benefits derived as a result of the above efforts e.g. product improvement cost reduction product development import substitution etc. ||Key benefits are faster turnaround for new business completion improvement in the renewal premium collection and faster communication among the teams in corporate office and Regional offices |

 |3.
-In case of imported technology (imported during the last 5 years reckoned from the beginning of the financial year) following information may be furnished: || |
+In case of imported technology (imported during the last 5 years reckoned from the beginning of the financial year) following information may be furnished: ||Nil |

 |(a) Technology imported || |